selsamman/aws-classify/aws-classify-server/README.md

 # aws-classify

+A library for calling AWS lambda functions from a browser or react-native app where the lambda functions are implemented as Typescript class members.
+You create a request and corresponding response class and aws-classify where the Lambda implementation is in the response class member.
+When you call the request class member function aws-classify takes care of the magic of invoking the corresponding response class member.

-A library for calling lambda functions as class members.
-The reverse is also true in that class members implemented in the browser can be called from the server.
+The reverse is also true in that class members implemented in the browser can be called from the server.The latter uses Web Sockets in the AWS gateway. aws-classify also provides for a static website from which everything can be executed.

 * Complex data with classes and cyclic structures can be passed and returned
+* Session data is simply a matter of defining fields in the response class
 * Instances of classes that implement methods are created for each session
-* The lambda member functions can also call methods that are implemented in one or more browsers
-* Eliminates all the complexity of setting up AWS
-## AWS Configuration
+* Configuration and deployment via a simple serverless.yml file

+### AWS Resources Configured and Deployed
 These AWS resources are automatically configured and deployment is fully automated:
-* Lambda Functions with code to wrap your classes
+* AWS Lambda
-* Web Sockets using the AWS Gateway
+* Web Sockets in the AWS Gateway
 * Dynamo DB for managing sessions
-* A static website on S3 using Cloudfront with an SSL certificate.
+* S3 for a static website
+* Cloudfront with a custom domain name as a CDN

+All of these resources are configured by the Serverless Framework and deployed by running a script.
+You need to login to AWS in order to:

+* Create credentials for the Serverless Framework
+* Register your domain name and create no-cost SSL certificate
+* Occasionally look at Cloudfront logs

+### Use Cases
+aws-classify harnesses AWS to make it easy to leverage a scalable cloud-based infrastructure with virtually no learning curve.
+From there you can leverage all of the other AWS resources your application may need.
+The primary use-case is startups and projects that want a complete "app in a box" solution.

 ## Installation

 On the project that implements the lambda functions